-Kirstin Kot is a Registered Social Worker and the Neurodiversity Support Advisor at Student Wellness Services.
+Jess Lopez is the Neurodiversity Support Advisor at Student Wellness Services.

 You are not required to bring anything to your appointment, however your UCID card may be helpful if you would like to access additional services discussed in your appointment.

 In 1-2 business days, the NSA will contact you to schedule an appointment.
 Appointments can only be booked and confirmed by email from the NSA.